zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 MetaDescription: Discover the power of BulkExtensions in EFCore and EF6 to perform high-performance bulk operations and efficiently save large amounts of data.
 ---

-# Entity Framework Core Bulk Extensions / EF6
+# EF Core Bulk Extensions / EF6

 ## What is Bulk Extensions in Entity Framework?